www42/aztraining/index.md

     title: 'Inspect Jenkins Pipeline and Azure Resources'
 ---

-# Lab: Inspect Jenkins Pipeline and Azure Resources
+# Lab: Inspect the Jenkins Pipeline

 ## Lab scenario

-This is a follow up to Microsoft Learning Course [AZ-301T03 Lab Module 2 Exercise 4](https://github.com/MicrosoftLearning/AZ-301-MicrosoftAzureArchitectDesign/blob/master/Instructions/AZ-301T03_Lab_Mod02_Deploying%20Managed%20Containerized%20Workloads%20to%20Azure.md#exercise-4-implement-devops-with-aks).
-That Microsoft lab is labled _Implement DevOps with AKS_.
-It is assumed that you completed that lab.
+This lab is a follow up to a **Microsoft Learning Course Exercise**.
+You must have completed the Microsoft Learning Course Exercise.
+Otherwise this lab is useless.

+The Microsoft Learning Course Exercise has the title _Implement DevOps with AKS_.
+It is exercise 4 of [AZ-301T03 Module 2 Lab](https://github.com/MicrosoftLearning/AZ-301-MicrosoftAzureArchitectDesign/blob/master/Instructions/AZ-301T03_Lab_Mod02_Deploying%20Managed%20Containerized%20Workloads%20to%20Azure.md#exercise-4-implement-devops-with-aks).

 ## Objectives